-States, where most of the illegal trade originates, enforcement is abysmal because many countries "suffer from an inability to enforce wildlife trade laws."20 Illegal trading even occurs on the Internet, through popular sites such as eBay, where ivory products were offered for sale.21
+One of the main reasons for the escalation in illegal wildlife trafficking is simple: It is a highly profitable business with a "low risk of capture."
+18 According to the Congressional Research Service, resources allocated to combat illegal wildlife trafficking in the United States are not sufficient.
+For example, only 25% of "declared wildlife shipments" entering the United States are inspected, and almost none of the "undeclared shipments" are inspected to ensure that anti-trafficking laws are followed.
+Outside the United States, where most of the illegal trade originates, enforcement is abysmal because many countries "suffer from an inability to enforce wildlife trade laws."20 Illegal trading even occurs on the Internet, through popular sites such as eBay, where ivory products were offered for

-Despite the enactment of scores of wildlife protection laws,22 including laws designed to protect plants and habitat,23 illegal activities are difficult to detect under current enforcement policies.
-This significantly contributes to "an unprecedented spike in illegal wildlife trade, threatening to overturn decades of conservation gains."24 As President Barack Obama recognized when he signed Executive Order No. 13648, establishing the Presidential Task Force on Wildlife Trafficking, the international crisis in illegal wildlife trafficking "continues to escalate."25
+Despite the enactment of scores of wildlife protection laws, including laws designed to protect plants and habitat, illegal activities are difficult to detect under current enforcement policies.
+This significantly contributes to "an unprecedented spike in illegal wildlife trade, threatening to over-